astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

 ```
 -->

-Let us now add one more meta level: make our object language a meta-language as well!
+STUDENT.
+I'm fairly confident by now that Makam should be able to handle the research idea
+we want to try out.
+Shall we get to it?

-That is, we will add the ability to our object language to manipulate terms of a different
-object language, in a type-safe manner.
-This is similar, for example, to heterogeneous
+ADVISOR.
+Yes, it is time.
+So, what we are aiming to do, is add a facility for type-safe, heterogeneous meta-programming to our object language, similar to MetaHaskell \citep{mainland2012explicitly}.
+This way we can manipulate the terms of a separate object language in a type-safe manner.

-meta-programming in MetaHaskell; however, the setting we have in mind is closer to
+STUDENT.
+Exactly.
+We'd like our object language to be a formal logic, so our language will
+be similar to Beluga \citep{pientka2010beluga} or VeriML
+\citep{stampoulis2013veriml}.
+We'll have to be able to pattern match over the terms of the
+object language, too....
+But we don't need to do all of that, let's just do a basic
+version for now, and I can do the rest on my own.

+ADVISOR.
+Sounds good.
+So, I think the fragment we should do is this: we will have
+dependent functions over a distinguished language of *dependent indices*.
+We need the
+dependency so that, for example, we can take an object-level type as an argument, and
+return an object-level term that uses that type.

+STUDENT.
+Exactly.
+Dependent products should be similar, but we can skip them for now, and just add a way to return an object-level term from the meta-level terms.

+ADVISOR.
+Good idea.
+We are getting into many levels of meta -- there's the meta-language
-metalanguages where the object language is a logic, similar to Beluga (where the object
+we're using, Makam; there's the object language we are encoding, which is a meta-language
-language is LF) and VeriML (where the object language is the $\lambda\text{HOL}$ logic).
+in itself, let's call that Heterogeneous Meta ML Light (HMML?); and there's the
+"object-object" language that HMML is manipulating.
+And let's keep that last one simple: the simply typed lambda calculus (STLC).

+STUDENT.
+Great.
+So our dependent indices will be the types and terms of STLC.

+ADVISOR.
+It's a plan.

+\TODO{} From here on.

 We will follow the construction of (cite my dissertation), but using a simpler object
 language.
 We will first define the notion of *dependent objects*.
 These are objects